 User interface feels and looks archaic

-We found no faults with SportBet’s customer service.
+We found no faults with the customer service at the Sportbet sportsbook.
 For one, there’s a lot of different ways to reach them.
 That includes email (email@example.com), the live chat, or a telephone line.
 Matter of fact, there’s four separate telephone lines — one for the sportsbook, the casino, new players, and a general helpline.
 Best of all, service is available around-the-clock which shows SportBet is seriously committed to assisting its players.

-You can fund your playing account on SportBet in one of three ways — credit/debit card, Bitcoin, or moneygram (person-to-person).
+You can fund your playing account on the SportBet sportsbook in one of three ways — credit/debit card, Bitcoin, or moneygram (person-to-person).
 When logged in, go to the “cashier” section to initiate the process.

 Bitcoin is without a doubt the most popular digital currency on the planet, but it’s also not the only one (and more new currencies are being created).
 We’d love to see more crypto support out of SportBet because presently, it’s either Bitcoin or the highway.